yuqiii-wang/KnowledgeNotes/languages/cpp/optimization/memory/atomicity.md

 ## Memory Compare and Exchange

 Compare-and-exchange atomically compares the object representation (until C++20)/value representation (since C++20) of `*this` with that of `expected`, and if those are bitwise-equal, replaces the former with `desired` (performs read-modify-write operation).
 Otherwise, loads the actual value stored in `*this` into `expected` (performs load operation).

-Strong and weak versions refer to performance and safety, that `strong` guarantees successful compare-and-exchange, but slow in execution, while `weak` has the opposite performance.
+Strong and weak versions refer to performance and safety, that `strong` guarantees successful compare-and-exchange, but slow in execution, while `weak` has some level lower performance.

+* `expected` - reference to the value expected to be found in the atomic object.
+Gets stored with the actual value of `*this` if the comparison fails.

+* `desired` - the value to store in the atomic object if it is as expected

-`order` is about the memory synchronization ordering for both operations.
+* `order` is about the memory synchronization ordering for both operations.

 ```cpp
 // since c++11